Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-4.md

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231026_140559.jpg') }}"
      class="centered">
-<figcaption>These waymarkers had started to appear, showing the remaining distance to Santiago.
+<figcaption>These waymarkers started to appear, showing the remaining distance to Santiago.
 Just 186.535km to go!</figcaption>
 </figure>

 Eventually, I resigned myself to getting wet, because I'd been there for ages and there wasn't even a small patch of blue in the sky.
 Fortunately, it actually did stop raining a short while after I set off again.